 It’s when the music industry entered the digital era that things went wrong.
 They didn’t adapt to technology and it ate them up.
 They’ve been fighting an uphill battle ever since.

 The Swift Factor

 I don’t need to tell you how big Taylor Swift is.
-Her Facebook page has over 73 million “likes” and over 69 million followers.
-Over 85 million people follow her on Twitter.
-Her Reputation album sold over 2 million copies.
-(That’s exactly 2 million more records than I have sold in my entire lifetime.)
+Her Facebook page has over 71 million “likes” and over 68 million followers.
+Over 83 million people follow her on Twitter.
+Her Reputation album was the first to sell over 2 million copies since 2015.
+The album went on to sell over 4.5 million copies.
+(That’s exactly 4.5 million more records than I have sold in my entire lifetime.)

 In 2014, Spotify became a Swift-free zone when the singer pulled her music over revenue disputes involving her and less known artists.

-Things have changed a bit since that report.
-Swift is back on Spotify in 2017 after the streaming giant’s CEO Daniel Ek traveled to Nashville multiple times to end the feud.
+Swift went back on Spotify in 2017 after the streaming giant’s CEO Daniel Ek traveled to Nashville multiple times to end the feud.
 Swift even Tweeted about an exclusive release of the video for Delicate only on Spotify.

 — Taylor Swift (@taylorswift13) March 29, 2018